 Although different physical storage devices with various sizes and capacities have been used so far, this is fundamentally changing with cloud technology.
 Cloud-based technologies do not have any physical counterparts and can be used for different goals, predominantly for storage.
 Supporting various innovative technologies including the Internet of Things (IoT), automation systems, and Artificial Intelligence (AI), this unique storage solution can be quite vulnerable to cyberattacks if adequate precautions are not taken.
-You can find out more below about providing maximum security while you benefit from cloud technologies with complete digital infrastructure.
+In this article, you can learn more about implementing maximum security while benefiting from cloud technologies with a complete digital infrastructure.

-Cloud deployment models are significant in order to better understand the cloud security.
-Having four fundamental deployment models as public, private, hybrid, and multi, the risk level of cloud technology is varied depending on the distribution model.
-For instance, while the risk level is fairly low in public distribution models such as Microsoft Azure or Google Cloud, the risk level is higher for private deployment models which are reserved for a single enterprise and accessible via different users in the enterprise.
+Cloud deployment models are significant to better understand cloud security.
+The four fundamental deployment models are public, private, hybrid, and multi.
+The risk level of cloud technology is varied, depending on the distribution model.
+For instance, while the risk level is fairly low in public distribution models, such as Microsoft Azure or Google Cloud, the risk level is higher for private deployment models, which are reserved for a single enterprise and accessible via different users in the enterprise.
 Hybrid or multi-deployment models that utilize both distribution models and cloud services pose greater risks.
-Regardless of their inherent risk level, Cloud-based services always require effective precautions since they are always targeted by malicious third parties and cyber-attacks.
+Regardless of their inherent risk level, cloud-based services always require effective precautions since they are always targeted by malicious third parties and cyber attacks.

-Privileged Access Management (PAM) combines the most current and comprehensive defense strategies against malicious third parties executing cyber-attacks with increased efficiency and the support of greater resources.
-Constantly updated and evolving Privileged Access Management manages to be efficient in terms of protecting your data, including cloud security.
-Compiling privileged session manager, dynamic password controller, two-factor authentication (2FA), dynamic data masking, and privileged task automation against current cyber-attack scenarios, this multi-tier safety approach becomes more powerful and comprehensive yet more flexible by including various innovations in cloud technology.
+Privileged Access Management (PAM) combines the most current and comprehensive defense strategies against malicious third parties engineering cyber attacks with increased efficiency and the support of greater resources.
+Constantly updated and evolving, Privileged Access Management is efficient in terms of protecting your data, including cloud security.
+Kron developed a state-of-the-art PAM platform, Single Connect, comprised of multiple features, like privileged session manager, Password Vault, multi-factor authentication (MFA), dynamic data masking, and privileged task automation.
+Single Connect can effectively be used against current cyber-attack scenarios, as its multi-tier safety approach becomes more powerful and comprehensive yet more flexible by including various innovations in cloud technology.

 Since it is quite difficult to be protected against the vulnerabilities and risks of cloud technologies with standard safety precautions, data access security should be established via innovative approaches such as Privileged Access Management.
 This is one of the most effective ways to create a more effective security ecosystem for digital services such as cloud technologies.
 Some of the steps to establish cloud security via Privileged Access Management include:

-Such Privileged Access Management (PAM) steps ensure efficient protection of cloud technologies, which are so hard to be protected via only legacy security software or firewalls.
-You can also take that PAM steps with Krontech’s Privileged Access Management suite Single Connect, where common precautions are insufficient to ensure that processes run smoothly and safely.
+Such Privileged Access Management (PAM) features ensure efficient protection of cloud technologies, which are so hard secure using only legacy security software or firewalls.
+Kron’s Privileged Access Management suite Single Connect can protect your could infrastructure, where common precautions are insufficient to ensure that processes run smoothly and safely.